abiradar-enine/python-jobs/README.md

 35. Create a tagging mixin that allows you to put a tag on each model instance and use it for Maker and Car models.

 36. Perform the following steps in the project,record all the steps in fixture_operation.sh file and then commit.
 Under the test_data folder (Create if not present) place the fixture_operation.sh file under it.
     <br>1.
-Take a dump of all models related to the new project created as fixtures. clear the tables for that project
+Take a dump of all models related to the new project created, as fixtures. clear the tables for that project
     <br>2.
 Reload the fixtures for that project with the dump using django cli .
 37. On the django admin panel display the list of Makers along with the cars they made such that if cars’ count is less than 2 then display car Name and horsepower, if cars’ count is between 2 and 5 then display only car names and anything above that display all the cars in a dropdown.
 38. Run flake8 on the project directory and fix issues displayed.